Western Australian Legislative Council: From 2025: State-wide electorate

 After the 2021 state election, in which the Labor Party won a majority in both houses of parliament, the state government formed a commission to explore reform to the Legislative Council electoral system.
 The committee recommended the abolition of the six electoral regions in favour of a single state-wide electorate and the abolition of group voting tickets, among other changes.
 The Electoral Legislation Amendment (Electoral Equality) Bill 2021 was passed in November 2021 and established a "one vote, one value" system in the Legislative Council for the first time.
 The electoral regions were abolished and replaced by a single state-wide electorate of 37 members, while GVTs were replaced by optional preferential voting.
-The changes will take effect in the 2025 state election.
-Voters will be required to vote for one or more preferred parties above the dividing line on the ballot paper, or at least 20 candidates below the dividing line.
+The changes took effect in the 2025 state election.
+Voters were required to vote for one or more preferred parties above the dividing line on the ballot paper, or at least 20 candidates below the dividing line.